 Cleaning the keel ready for anti-fouling now that we are within our paint window (less than a month until immersion which is the survival time for Trilux 33 out of the water – the joys of aluminium).
 Everything and everybody get’s covered in blood red splashing about in the toxic red swimming pool as we take care not to contaminate the ground.
 High pressure washing didn’t cut it so it’s hard labour with scrubbing pads.
 When this paint dries on you it can only be explained away as a having been a busy night out in the dark without garlic.

 We are finally working on deck and sorting out the garage in some late spring sunshine And we are onboarding fuel conditioner for 20,000 litres of diesel, a large where’s-this-going tub of hydraulic oil, and Christmas decorations (we are allowing one box of Christmas bits and baubels) And as part of the Christmas planning we are adding cockpit harness points with a 6 tonne / 15,000 lb working load which should hold a couple of crew with or without extra turkey (pictured with a swiftly

 At long last the watermaker installation is over with the final fitting of the remote control at the chart table.
 Alongside the outrageously expensive and rather poorly manufactured remote (which was not even squared up on it’s faceplate so the body had to be cut in at a seriously bespoke angle to sit straight in the panel) with a basic 3 way switch.
 Where’s the remote pressure monitoring and production volume control?
 We could have made our own switches linked to an RJ45 plug for next to nothing and placed them within the right context on our main switch panel.
-We are unimpressed with the Ecosistems remote.